syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 ![](data_binding_images/appointment.png)

 ## Minimum Appointment Height

-To make the appointments bigger, so that the subject can be readable.
-Setting Height for a [ScheduleAppointment](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfschedule/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.ScheduleAppointment.html) when it has minimum duration.
-Using [MinHeight](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfschedule/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.MinHeight.html) property to set the height of the appointment.
+[MinHeight](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfschedule/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.MinHeight.html) of an appointment is to set an arbitrary height to appointments when it has minimum duration, so that the subject can be readable.[

 {% highlight c# %}